grnet/synnefo/docs/admin-guide.rst

     --user=7cf4d078-67bf-424d-8ff2-8669eb4841ea --backend-id=2 \
     --password='example_passw0rd' --name='test_vm'

-The above commnd will create a new VM for user `7cf4d078-67bf-424d-8ff2-8669eb4841ea` in the Ganeti backend with ID 2.
+The above command will create a new VM for user `7cf4d078-67bf-424d-8ff2-8669eb4841ea` in the Ganeti backend with ID 2.
 By default this command will issue a Ganeti job to create the VM (`OP_INSTANCE_CREATE`) and return.
 As in other commands, the `--wait=True`